pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibration.myst.md

 ## Predicting the Number of Failures in an Interval

 Because our data on observed failures is extremely sparse, we have to be very careful about extrapolating beyond the observed range of time, but we can ask about the predictable number of failures in the lower tail of our cdf.
-Another view on this data which can be helpful for discussing with subject matters experts is the number of implied failures over a time interval.
+This provides another view on this data which can be helpful for discussing with subject matters experts.

 ### The Plugin Estimate